EU settlement scheme

 Call the EU Settlement Resolution Centre to find out how to apply.
 You’ll be asked a few questions over the phone before you are sent the application form.

-Applicants will need evidence of their residence in the UK if they choose to apply at this time.
+Applicants will need evidence of their residence in the UK.

 Applicants who have a National Insurance number will have work records automatically accessed as part of the application and they will be used to calculate your length of residence.

 Other evidence may be requested which can include letters from education and healthcare providers – see Home Office information about the EU settlement scheme for examples of evidence and full details of how the application process works.

 How to apply

 If you have a smartphone, send your supporting documents using the 'EU Exit: ID Document Check app' – download for Android or iPhone.

 Alternatively, you can complete the online form and send your documents by post.